Blue Door GIS continues to grow and this year has welcomed two new clients into our family.

 Additionally, The Victory Electric Cooperative in Dodge City, Kansas has renewed their relationship with us for a short-term effort to clear out their NISC GIS work order backlog.

-Work continues with Illinois Electric Cooperative, another Futura client and long-standing relationship, Three Lakes Water and Sanitation District for whom we handle quarterly updates and the Telluride Mountain Club which is improving their trails database and improving their web site and app potential.
+Work continues with Illinois Electric Cooperative, another Futura client and long-standing relationship, Three Lakes Water and Sanitation District for whom we handle quarterly updates and the Telluride Mountain Club, maintaining and improving their trails database.

 Blue Door GIS has been assisting Illinois Electric Cooperative with their GIS needs since 2013.
 Our role has been one of assisting the engineers with work order backlogs, map editing and database management.
 Recently we have helped prepare their GIS database for conversion from ATS to Futura.